Bolognese Sauce is often featured in Italian restaurants and when made correctly, this is absolutely delicious!

 It's typically served over a thick strand pasta like Tagliatelle, which is similar to Fettuccine, but you can use any pasta you prefer!

-What is Bolognese sauce?
+What is classic Bolognese sauce?

 It's a bit different from typical American meat sauces in that it has no beef broth or stock, and has minimal tomato flavor.